The stock option knowledge deficit

 Today, I've pulled together a list of vital knowledge around incentive stock options.
 Based on my conversations on the subject, I would estimate that at least 50% of startup employees are oblivious to one or all of these tidbits of information.
 If you have friends who work at a startup, please share.

-1. Most of the time it is better to exercise (buy) your shares at least 1 year before you sell them
+1. To take advantage of the tax benefits of stock options it’s important to (buy) shares at least 1 year before selling them

 Incentive Stock Options are tax advantaged to an enormous degree.
 If you exercise your shares at least a year before you sell them, then you only pay capital gains tax on the difference between the share price at exercise and the share price at sale.
 That difference can be quite dramatic.